Jaan Anvelt: October Revolution

 On November 5, 1917 (by the current Gregorian calendar – October 23 by the Julian calendar still in use in Russia at the time), Bolshevik leader Jaan Anvelt led his leftist revolutionaries to the revolution in Tallinn, the capital of Estonia, and took political power.

 Post-Revolution

 After the defeat of the revolutionaries in the Baltics, Anvelt went underground, remaining active as a revolutionary, emerging as one of the leaders of the 1924 Estonian coup d'état attempt.
 In 1925, Anvelt arrived in the USSR, in 1926–29 working as a political commissar of the Zhukovsky Air Force Engineering Academy.
 From 1929 to 1935 he worked in top positions of the civilian air fleet's main administration.
 During the period from 1935 to 1937 Anvelt served as a member and an executive secretary of a department within the Comintern.

 Anvelt was arrested in 1937.
 Interrogated in custody, he died from the injuries inflicted by the interrogator Aleksandr Langfang on 11 December 1937, and was denounced as an enemy of the people afterwards.

 In 1956, during the thaw of Nikita Khrushchev distanced himself from, Anvelt was rehabilitated.
+In 1957, Aleksandr Langfang was arrested for human rights abuses.
+In 1958, he was sentenced to 15 years in prison for torture and falsifying evidence.
+Langfang served his entire sentence, and was released from prison in 1973.